 Having to build my business and work crazy hours means a healthy work-life balance is a big challenge.
-With this, I’ve come to realise that health is not only about feeding your body healthy nourishing foods.
-Health is also about looking at myself holistically and physically and taking some time out for nourishing the mind and body with a few simple practices that keep me balanced and in control.
 For many of us, our lifestyle, poor diet, nutrient deficiencies, stress, lack of sleep, lack of exercise, too much sitting, and environmental toxins all directly contribute to health problems that are ruining our health.

 If you’re overworked, over scheduled or sleep less than you should, it’s important to realise that there’s no ultimate magic pill that will give you vibrant health.
 It's about focusing on the the triangle that adopts FOOD - EXERCISE + REST.

 Reclaim control of your time and energy with my 7 healthy practices for better health: